-BHMHS recognises and values your spiritual wellbeing as an important part of your recovery and ongoing mental wellness.
+BHMHWS recognises and values your spiritual wellbeing as an important part of your recovery and ongoing mental wellness.

-Pastoral or spiritual care includes your spiritual, emotional, cultural and religious needs and is available to both patients and carers/families engaged with BHMHS in all settings.
+Pastoral or spiritual care includes your spiritual, emotional, cultural and religious needs and is available to both patients, carers and families engaged with BHMHWS in all settings.

-The Mental Health Spiritual Care Practitioner or Chaplain can provide support if you:
+The Mental Health Spiritual Care Practitioner can provide support if you:

-- Want to talk in confidence about any personal or spiritual needs - Would like support during a time of crisis or grief/bereavement - Would like to connect or re-connect with your religious/faith community - Would like someone to offer prayer.
+- Want to talk in confidence about any personal or spiritual needs - Would like support during a time of crisis or grief/bereavement - Would like to connect or re-connect with your religious or faith community - Would like someone to offer prayer